cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

        corr_jet_ptSmearUp.push_back(ptscale_up*corrUp*uncorrJet.pt());
        corr_jet_ptSmearDown.push_back(ptscale_down*corrUp*uncorrJet.pt())
 ```
-## Putting it all togehter <!---Inviting the reader to take a look at the code with JEC+JER all togehter-->
+## Putting it all together <!---Inviting the reader to take a look at the code with JEC+JER all togehter-->
 !!!
 Warning
     This page is under construction